fsvreddit/hive-protect/README.md

 ### 1.9.3

 * Fixed bug with {{permalink}} placeholder substituting in the new comment/post's permalink not the latest "bad" item's permalink (introduced in 1.9)

-### 1.9.2

-* Fixed a bug that would prevent users with matches by subreddit only from being picked up

 ## Feedback